Alice Crocker Lloyd: Dean of women

-Despite her displeasure towards the institution itself, Lloyd would frequently insert herself into the politics of the Greek System at the school and sometimes saw it as beneficial to student life since it provided student housing and a place to engage in structured activities outside of the classroom.
-She was vocal about her beliefs and had no trouble expressing them to the fraternities and sororities as a whole, often speaking at Pan-hellenic meetings.
-These speeches were very transparent and produced very reasonable yet, forward thinking ideas:
+Despite her displeasure towards the institution itself, Lloyd would frequently insert herself into the politics of the Greek System at the school.
+At times she saw it as beneficial to student life since it provided student housing and a place to engage in structured activities outside of the classroom.
+She was vocal about her beliefs and regularly at Pan-hellenic meetings.
+These speeches focused on her academic ideals:

 "It is my belief that social organisations such as sororities and fraternities should choose their members solely on a basis of character, integrity, and personality without regard to race or nationality or religious creed."